fnziad/z_academicCV/INTEGRATION_INSTRUCTIONS.md

 ## 🔄 How It Works

 1. CV is maintained as a LaTeX file (`FahadNadimZiad_cv.tex`)
+2. PDF is compiled locally and committed to the repository
+3. The PDF is always accessible via the raw GitHub link above
+4. Your portfolio fetches the PDF directly from GitHub## 🔄 How It Works

+5. CV is maintained as a LaTeX file (`FahadNadimZiad_cv.tex`)
-2. GitHub Actions automatically compiles it to PDF on every push
+6. GitHub Actions automatically compiles it to PDF on every push
-3. The PDF is always up-to-date and accessible via the raw GitHub link
+7. The PDF is always up-to-date and accessible via the raw GitHub link
-4. No manual compilation needed - fully automated!
+8. No manual compilation needed - fully automated!

 ## 🌐 Integration with Portfolio (https://ziaaad.vercel.app/)